Notes on the Geography of The Eastern United States: Logging in the Maine Woods

 The roads through this part of Maine are private, though the landowners permit controlled public access.
 The stylish red signs here are on the Golden Road, built by International Paper for log trucks heading east to Millinocket or west to St.-Zacharie, Quebec.

 Surrounded by farming--rough pastures in Quebec and potato fields in Maine--the forest economy rests on ownership patterns established in the 19th century, when Maine surveyed these northern lands into gridded townships much like the American Midwest, then auctioned the land in 36-square-mile blocks.
 This wasn't homestead country, in other words, and the owners (and their heirs, personal and corporate) have never allowed residential development.
 Want to know where this picture was taken?
 The sign refers to township two north, range 13 west, measured from a basepoint at the southern end of the straight line that forms the northern part of Maine's eastern border.
+You'll go 12 miles north of that point and 78 miles west of it.

 An entrance to one of the private roads.
 These roads operate year-round, despite the long winter.
 Trucks lose traction on ice only at winter's end, when thaws cover the ice with a film of meltwater.

 "Pitiful."
-So say the swaggering fans of logging in British Columbia, where trees like these are hardly more than weeds.
+So say the swaggering fans of logging in British Columbia, where trees like these are called weeds.
 True enough, and even this "chopper"--the local term--will lament the size of the "stems" being cut these days.
 Before you get dismissive, however, remember the biting flies around here in the summer, the thickets of undergrowth characteristic of second-growth forest, and--worst of all--four feet of snow half the year.
 Work goes on.

 No need to yell "timber."
 There's nobody to hear.